The plants with elegant Purple foliage and blooms can be the most refined color to harmonize with the dull green indoor plants.

 - Moderate humidity of about 50% and temperature of 60-75°F.

-- Water regularly to keep the soil evenly moist, and feed twice a month with diluted fertilizer.
+- Water regularly moistens the soil and feeds twice a month with diluted fertilizer.

-Even though its pretty foliage is tempting, you will have to keep this pant out of reach of children and pets due to its toxic nature.
+Even though its pretty foliage is tempting, you must keep this pant out of reach of children and pets due to its toxic nature.

-The next plant on our purple indoor plants list is Wandering Jew, Inch plant or Spiderwort.
+The next plant on our purple indoor plant list is Wandering Jew, Inch, or Spiderwort.

 They have striped leaves that are deep Purple when new and change to deep green as the leaves mature.